willahh/notizen/backend/README.md

 npx typeorm migration:run # Runs all pending migrations

 ````

+## Generation of the tags module
+This module was generated with the old bad copy pasta method.
+1. Copy users to tags
+2. Rename user and User to tag and Tags
+3. Create a new migration script `npx typeorm migration:generate -n CreateUserTable`
+4. Run the migration script `npx typeorm migration:run`

 ### Migrations
 Sql migrations is managed with typeorm.
 A `ormconfig.js` file is required :
 ```js
 module.exports = {